-In FY21, the FRDP distributed \$1.62 million to private forest landowners and 80,580 acres were regenerated or improved.
+In FY22, the FRDP distributed \$1.98 million to private forest landowners and 121, 140 acres were regenerated or improved.
 This program helps offset landowner's expenses by reimbursing a portion of the costs associated with implementing specific forestry practices.

-Cost-share funding provides reimbursement for tree planting and forest improvement practices designed for the purpose of long-term timber production and enhanced wildlife development.
+Cost-share funding provides reimbursement for tree planting and forest improvement practices designed for longterm timber production and enhanced wildlife development.

-Payments cover approximately 50-75 percent (depending on the practice) of the total cost of implementing these forestry practices, with a maximum limit set for each individual practice.
+Payments cover approximately 50-75 percent (depending on the practice) of the total cost of implementing these forestry practices, with a maximum limit set for each practice.

-Eligible landowners may receive up to \$7,000 of FRDP assistance per year.
+Eligible landowners may receive up to \$10,000 of FRDP assistance per year.
 In return, the landowner agrees to manage and protect the area receiving FRDP assistance from fire and grazing for a minimum of 10 years, using the proper practices.
-To learn more about the FRDP the MFC website or contact your local MFC office.
+To learn more about FRDP, visit the MFC website or contact your local MFC office.
 Please note: submission of an application does not guarantee participation in the FRDP or that cost-share funds will be available.
-The local MFC office will confirm funding amounts and participation in the FRDP when the application is finalized.
+The local MFC office will confirm funding amounts and participation in the FRDP when the application is final.